Walmart Self Checkout Removing – Fact Check

 The usual questions are:

-Walmart removes somne self-checkout lanes from its branches.
+Walmart removes some self-checkout lanes from its branches.
 The list of locations where self-checkout lanes are being removed now includes Shrewsbury, Missouri, Cleveland, Ohio and Albuquerque, New Mexico, according to a Daily Express U.S. report.

 According to the report, many retailers are reducing the number of self-checkouts as a response to an increase in shoplifting.
 The news outlet claims that self-checkout thefts are five times more likely than traditional cashier checkout theft.